tkasu/hy-kube/part03/3_03/commands.md

 ## Init secrets

-in project/backend/manifests/secrets

-Init secret when setting up for the first time:
+Init (or update) the secret when setting up for the first time:

-Create template for Secret (without saving it to version control):
+Create template for Secret (without saving it to version control) to project/backend/manifests/secrets:

 ```yml
 # project/backend/manifests/secrets/postgres-pwd.yaml